GfSE/SAF-Specification/stakeholders.md

 * What are the consequences, if the Stakeholder’s concerns are not considered?
 * What concerns and rationals does a Stakeholder have?
 * What impact does a Stakeholder have on the project?
-* What is the rationale when requirements are not considered?
 * What is the risk involved with each development item?
 * What services are expected from external entities?
 * When do product functions or features become available?
-* Which Stakeholder Requirements are addressed by System Requirements?

-  ***Rationale:  In my role, I need to check whether we fulfill our contract.***
 * Which Stakeholders are relevant to the system and might impose requirements?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
+* Which System Requirements are derived from Stakeholder Requirements?

+  ***Rationale:  In my role, I need to check whether we fulfill our contract.***
 * Which development effort is associated with each individual element?
 * Which functions will the system provide?
 * Who provides the inputs to a critical function?